 - Cut down your dog’s food intake– On the night before the moving day, the food portion for your dog should be reduced.
 This is because your dog may experience motion sickness when traveling a long distance in a vehicle.
 Now even after arriving at the new home, the food portion should be kept small as motion sickness can happen after the trip is over.

 - Keeping yourself calm– It is hard to keep yourself calm when you are in the middle of an enormous house move.
+A lot of those who are moving house choose to place a lot of their belongings into a storage unit, found via websites such as https://www.wildhorseselfstorage.com/, to help keep them calm and organised.
+Furthermore, by doing this, there will be more space as you are moving for your dog to stay comfortable without being surrounded by moving boxes.
 Now, as a responsible dog owner, it is crucial you don’t let your dog pick your emotions.

 - Keeping your dog’s behavior in check- Once you have arrived at your new home, then are reasons for you to worry regarding how your dog will behave in the new environment.
 If your dog is a young dog then there is a risk of them chewing their way around your new home.
 This is how your dog will explore their new environment while the older dogs tend to mark their territory by urinating.
 It is best to stay close to your dog and show them around the areas to which they have access.
 It is also advisable to bring along their unwashed blankets and toys so they don’t need to mark their territory.